 The UN Migration Agency's Global Migration Film Festival (GMFF) showcases films that capture the promise and challenge of migration for two weeks every December.
 Migration is at the heart of storytelling and the festival.
-As a partnership between IOM, governments and universities, the GMFF can stimulate healthy debate about integration through the lens of independent filmmakers.
+As a partnership between the International Organization for Migration, governments and universities, the GMFF can stimulate healthy debate about integration through the lens of independent filmmakers.